werdnakof/DatabaseNotes/10_-_Logging_and_Recovery.md

 ### Checkpointing with Undo Logging

-- Disadvantage of this approach: we must scan the entire log.
+- Disadvantage of above approach: we must scan the entire log.
 - Introduce a periodic checkpoint in the log
 	- Before checkpoint, all transactions have committed or aborted
 	- Only need search backwards through the log to the most recent checkpoint